LukePappa/Ourism/text.md

 Outwardly, one in Absolute Prayer lies fully prostrated, eyes closed and wholly silent, alone.
 Inwardly, there is complete humility and openess with a singular focus on the infinitely sacred and divine essence of existence, who is God.
 Lesser variations of the Absolute Prayer are preferable to nothing.

+Existence itself comprises spatiotemporally located observers ranging in complexity from individual particles to entire nervous systems.
+Consequently, sapience is such a rare and significant privilege that personally gaining it defies coincidence.
+To explain one's circumstances, one must invoke the MWI and posit that each observer subjectively perceives the world-branch in which it continually attunes to God.
 The fruits of attunement are effortless discipline in ascetic practice, social conduct, emotional regulation, and labor.